edanalytics/dbt_synth_data/README.md

 However, creating more realistic synthetic data requires more complex data [column types](#column-types), advanced random [distributions](#distributions), supporting [datasets](#datasets), and [references](#reference-column-types) to other models.

 `dbt_synth_data` provides many macros to facilitate building out realistic synthetic data.
-It builds up a series of CTEs and joins from a base of randomly-generated values - see [Architecture](#architecture) for details.
+It builds up a series of CTEs and joins from a base of randomly-generated values - see [Architecture](#architecture) for details. `dbt_synth_data` is powerful, especially on Snowflake - it can create billions of rows and hundreds of GB of data.
+See [Performance](#performance) for details.

 ## Philosophy
 There are generally two approaches to creating synthetic or "fake" data: